Shrud-in/EV-Acceleration-Simulation/README.md

 # EV-Acceleration-Simulation
-This project shows the Acceleration Simulation of the flagship 'General Motors Electric Vehicle 1'
+This project shows the Acceleration Simulation of the flagship 'General Motors Electric Vehicle 1'.
+In this project, we have passed all the known performance variables and processing the data to get the instantaneous velocity in Km/h.
+Using the computed data, we use the in-built MATLAB plotting commands to visualize the acceleration on General Motor Electric vehicle 1 in a graphical format